 People who cycle to work have a higher risk of obtaining injuries commonly associated with bicycle accidents, according to a study published yesterday.
 It led to headlines saying this is 50 per cent more likely for cyclists than non-cyclists.
 But don’t get off your bike – the research also found that the overall health benefits of cycling vastly outweigh the injury risks.
 Check out the latest biotox gold reviews.

 This adds to a lot of evidence suggesting that cycling is extremely worthwhile, but people seem reluctant to start.
 Of the 230,390 UK commuters that participated in the latest study, only 2.5 per cent said cycling was their main method of commuting.
+Take a look to the best java burn review.

 So why are people hesitating?
 As someone who cycles to work myself, a big worry is the danger of having an accident – and I’m not alone.
 A 2015 UK government survey found that 64 per cent of people thought riding on roads would be too dangerous.